noah44846/waskellc/docs/specification/main.typ

   + Research different code generation strategies and tools for compiling to Wasm and choose the most suitable approach.
     - _Deliverable_: A chapter in the project report detailing the choice of code generation strategy and tools and a small proof of concept.
     - _Estimated workload_: 2 days
-  + Implement a minimal viable compiler (lexer, parser and code generation) for the new functional language with limited features.
+  + Implement a minimal viable compiler (lexer, parser, and code generation) for the new functional language with limited features.
-    - _Deliverable_: A working compiler that can generate simple Wasm bytecode from the input language and a chapter in the project report detailing the implementation.
+    - _Deliverable_: A working compiler that can generate simple Wasm bytecode from the input language, and a chapter in the project report detailing the implementation.
     - _Estimated workload_: 5 days
   + Implement the remaining language features and optimizations to complete the compiler.
     - _Deliverable_: A fully functional compiler capable of translating the entire language subset to Wasm bytecode.